Four on Mumbai-Goa train test positive for COVID-19

 Coronavirus cases in India rise to 90,927, death toll at 2,872; highest spike yet

-State health minister Vishwajit Rane said the co- passengers, who travelled with the positive patients, have been taken to institutional quarantine of 14 days.
+State health minister Vishwajit Rane said the co-passengers, who travelled with the positive patients, have been taken to institutional quarantine of 14 days.

 The state has moved to strengthen its testing facilities by installing additional rapid testing machines at its district hospitals in Margao, Mapusa and sub-district hospital in Ponda.